10 Must-Have SEO Skills For High Achievers

 How to put SEO skills on a resume

 “How to list SEO skills on a resume?”
 “How to advertise my SEO skills?” — the following are popular questions SEO specialists ask when looking for new jobs.

 After three years of marketing work, I wondered how to present my expertise and skills to stand out among job seekers.

 I realized the competition for top marketing positions is high.
 A simple list of “here is what I did” won’t help to land a dream job.
 You need to highlight more achievements and the impact of work to hook employers.

-First, I listed my former workplaces in chronological order and the tools I work with.
+First, I listed my former workplaces chronologically and the tools I worked with.
 Besides, I added the links to the content I created.

 This way, potential employers can assess my blogging and SEO writing skills.
 However, that’s not all!